awsdocs/amazon-ec2-user-guide-windows/doc_source/connecting_to_windows_instance.md

 After you connect, we recommend that you do the following:
 + Change the administrator password from the default value\.
 You change the password while logged on to the instance itself, just as you would on any other Windows Server\.
 + Create another user account with administrator privileges on the instance\.
 Another account with administrator privileges is a safeguard if you forget the administrator password or have a problem with the administrator account\.
 The user account must have permission to access the instance remotely\.
-Open **System Properties**, choose **Remote**, and add the user to the **Remote Desktop Users** group\.
+Open **System Properties** by right\-clicking on the **This PC** icon on your Windows desktop or File Explorer and selecting **Properties**\.
+Choose **Remote settings**, and choose **Select Users** to add the user to the **Remote Desktop Users** group\.

 ## Connect to a Windows Instance Using Its IPv6 Address<a name="connecting-to-windows-ipv6"></a>